The Cyclades · Milos

 The stuff that changes the trip — none of it is on the booking page.

 The Kleftiko small-boat day is the spine of any Milos trip.
 In June–Sept the under-12-pax operators sell out a week ahead.
-Book before the hotel if you have to.
+Book it the moment your dates are set.

 Sarakiniko has no shade

-None.
-Zero.
+There is none at all.
 Go at 6–8 a.m. or 6–8 p.m.
-Midday in August is both punishing and the most crowded — the worst-of-both window most visitors hit by accident.
+Midday in August is both punishing and the most crowded, the worst-of-both window most visitors hit by accident.

 Rent a car, not an ATV